A Pure Geometric Approach to Stellar Structure: Abstract

 \section{Abstract}

-A pure geometric field theory is used to construct a model for a spherically symmetric configuration.
+The present work represents a step to deal with stellar structure using a pure geometric approach.
+A geometric field theory is used to construct a model for a spherically symmetric configuration.
 The model obtained can be considered as a pure geometric one in the sense that the tensor describing the material distributions is not a phenomenological object, but a part of the geometric structure used.
 A general equation of state is obtained from, and not imposed on, the model.
-The solution obtained shows that there are different zones characterizing the configuration: a central radiation dominant zone, a convection zone and a corona.
-The model can represent a main sequence star.
-The present work shows that Einstein's geometrization scheme can be extended to gain more physical information within material distribution.
+The solution obtained shows that there are different zones characterizing the configuration: a central radiation dominant zone, a probable convection zone as a physical interpretation of the singularity of the model and a corona like zone.
+The model may represent a type of main sequence stars.
+The present work shows that Einstein's geometerization scheme can be extended to gain more physical information within material distribution, with some advantages.